-The Fitbit Versa will give you longer than four days before conking out, while newer Charge 3 and Inspire trackers can provide around a week of uninterrupted tracking.
-And when it does run out of juice, you'll need to know how to charge your Fitbit back up.
+The Fitbit Versa will give you around four days before conking out, while newer Charge 3 and Inspire trackers can provide a week of uninterrupted tracking.
+No matter which Fitbit you have, when it eventually runs out of juice, you'll need to know how to charge it back up.

 As Fitbit devices have evolved, so have the methods of charging them.
 In fact, almost every device in the range enjoys a slightly means of replenishing the battery.
 So, below, we'll give you some general tips to get started, with more detailed instructions for each device in the current Fitbit lineup.

 The best way to ensure reliable charging on a Fitbit is to make sure the charging pins on the tracker and the charger remain clean.

 The important thing is to keep the pins untarnished, boasting the same bronze finish they arrived with.
 To achieve this, use a soft toothbrush with a little rubbing alcohol.
 Give the charging pins the same courtesy with a cotton swap, ensuring no pieces of swap remain in the pins.

 To get started, know that the Fitbit Charge 2 and Charge 3 both ship with a bespoke charging clamp that must be affixed to either side of the device, ensuring the pins meet the port on the rear of the tracker.

 One side of the clip has a hole, which makes room for the function button, so ensure they line up.
 The charger will click into place.
 Once the other end of the cable is attached to the power source, youâll feel a vibration and the battery charging icon with the charge level will show up on the display.
 It takes 1-2 hours to fully replenish these models.
 Youâll know when itâs recharged when the battery icon is full.